maverickkhofanda/kmeans-candlestick/README.md

 Technical analysis' underlying premise is future prices is predictable through (thus, a function of) previous prices.
 Combined with a desire to automate stock analysis, as well as previous learnings at [edX course on machine learning](https://courses.edx.org/courses/course-v1:ColumbiaX+CSMM.101x+3T2018/course/), become a starting point for me to figure its possibility.

 *(For the story TL;DR: It failed, violating the financial axiom: Past returns is bad predictor of future returns.)*
+*Please note that this was a personal side project, and thus it is not optimized for collaborative work.*

 ## The learning journey
 Python & machine learning fundamentals proofed not enough to even complete the testing properly.
 Here's the 2 months journey roughly looks like: Starting with overwhelming TensorFlow mid-level language, switching to Keras & setting its environment, speeding up training process by sampling the test-space, working out the buggy Nvidia CUDA driver, learning & applying new evaluation metric (AUC), and at last getting promising testing result - showing good AUC and low loss levels.